iliamunaev/MAIB-Incident-Type-Classifier/README.md

 - Microsoft for the DeBERTa-v3 model
 - Hugging Face for the transformers library
 - The open-source community for various tools and libraries
+- Baker Street for providing the MAIB incident reports dataset on Hugging Face